 In 1947, after nearly four hazardous and eventful years instructing on Wellington bombers, Stevie left the RAF, settling in Norwich with Maureen and their son Adrian.
 He became an innovative and much-loved Maths teacher.
 When he and Maureen passed away after 74 years of marriage, they were both given lengthy obituaries in The Times.

 This book has been a labour of love for all concerned and is designed and printed to the highest standards using full colour throughout.
 It will be officially launched on Monday 30th August 2021 at the Lincolnshire Aviation Heritage Centre, Stevie’s old RAF station of East Kirkby, as part of their Lanc, Tank and Military Machines weekend.
 There will be Lancaster and Mosquito Taxi runs, and I have secured a Flypast by the RAF Battle of Britain Memorial Flight (subject to weather/serviceability).
 We hope to see you there and will be a fitting tribute to Stevie and his comrades!

 The book is a 256 page Hardback designed and printed in the highest standards using full colour and images throughout.

-Signed copies will also be available directly from myself – please just use the Contact/Order form to get in touch with your details.
+Copies, including those signed if so wished, are available directly from myself – please just use the Contact/Order form to get in touch with your details.